ttscoff/na_gem/src/README.md

 If found, it will try to locate an `Inbox:` project, or create one if it doesn't exist.
 Any arguments after `add` will be combined to create a new task in TaskPaper format.
 They will automatically be assigned as next actions (tagged `@na`) and will show up when `na` lists the tasks for the project.

+#### Updating todos

+You can mark todos as complete, delete them, add and remove tags, change priority, and even move them between projects with the `na update` command.

 ### Usage

 ```